 Employed in a Related Field*

 *Farm Operation is a new program.
 Information is based on graduates' responses from the following technical colleges within the Wisconsin Technical College System (WTCS) for Farm Operation: Chippewa Valley Technical College, Fox Valley Technical College and Mid-State Technical College.

 Farmers Managers operate establishments that produce crops, livestock and dairy products.

 Farm Owners own and operate mainly family-owned farms.The size of the farm determines which tasks farmers handle.
 Those who operate small farms or ranges may do all tasks, including harvesting and inspecting the land, growing crops, and raising animals.
 In addition, they keep records, service machinery and maintain buildings.
 By contrast, farmers who operate larger farms generally have employees who help with physical work.
 Farmers track technological improvements in animal breeding and seeds, choosing new products that might increase output.
 Many livestock and dairy farmers monitor and attend to the health of their herds, which may include assisting in births.

 Additional opportunities include:

-After you complete your two-year Criminal Justice Studies associate degree at WITC, you can transfer to another college to continue your education and earn your bachelor's degree and beyond.
+After you complete your one-year Farm Operation technical diploma at WITC, you can transfer to another college to continue your education and earn your bachelor's degree and beyond.

 Hear From Graduates